Various injuries, including closed head injury.

 A settlement was achieved on behalf of an 87 year old man who died as a result of improper suctioning and oxygen supplementation.
-Although defendants often times attempt to establish that value of an elderly person’s life is not as significant, the settlement reflected the fact that is not true.
+Although defendants often attempt to establish that the value of an elderly person’s life is not as significant, the settlement reflects the fact that this is untrue.

 A settlement was achieved on behalf of a 61 year old woman who underwent a bilateral mastectomy for suspicion of cancer, however, after the operation, no cancer was found.
 A settlement was reached with the operating surgeon that allowed our client to recover her dignity and restore her physical condition.

 A policy limits settlement for client who suffered a concussion, post-concussion syndrome, and chronic post-traumatic headaches following a motor vehicle crash.